Accessible Contact Information / Resources

 West Yorkshire Police - Website Accessibility

-West Yorkshire Police is committed to ensuring our website is accessible as possible to the community we serve.
-The site has been design be as user-friendly as possible for our users - with a simple navigation, good contrast, limited font use and increased white spacing.
+West Yorkshire Police is committed to ensuring our website is as accessible as possible to the community we serve.
+The site has been designed to be as user-friendly as possible for our users - with a simple navigation, good contrast, limited font use and increased white spacing.

 We use a selection of operating systems, browsers and devices when testing new web pages.